VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/enable-gitops.md

     It contains the minimal setup required for Virto Cloud and GitHub.

 1. Create a new repository to store your configuration.
 Go to your personal or organization account in GitHub, open the **Repositories** tab, then click **New**.
 Give it a descriptive name (**vc-deploy-dental** in our case).
+1. Clone the repository, open it locally.
-1. Open the newly created repository locally, unzip, and copy the downloaded template structure into it.
+1. Unzip and copy the downloaded template structure into the cloned repository.
 1. Make the first commit and open the template.
 Adjust the files from the template to link it to your environment:

     ![Adjust files](media/template-description.png)